What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Emerging Use Cases Driving Novel Standardization Efforts

-The \emph{IEEE 802.18 mmWave Ad Hoc Group} is exploring options in the 45\,GHz and 60\,GHz bands, which respectively offer 5.5\,GHz and 14\,GHz of spectrum.
-The 60\,GHz band is currently used by several incumbent technologies, such as satellite, radio astronomy, and IEEE 802.11ad/ay (WiGig).
-However, the market adoption of WiGig has been confined to niche applications, and regulatory bodies may consider repurposing the 60\,GHz band for other bandwidth-hungry technologies such as 5G and 6G. {Against this background, and after initial discussions in the UHR SG, it was decided to create a dedicated \emph{Integrated mmWave (IMW) SG} to develop a new 802.11 amendment specifying carrier frequency operation between 42.5 and 71\,GHz in Wi-Fi\,8 leveraging the 802.11be/bn amendments.}
+To ensure the long-term evolution of Wi-Fi, next-generation high-end devices could also potentially operate in all three sub-7 GHz bands as well as in the mmWave realm.
+Indeed, there is a growing interest in better capitalizing on the up to 14 GHz of licensed-exempt spectrum available nearly worldwide in the 60 GHz bands or 5.5 GHz in the 45 GHz band in China, respectively.
+The 60 GHz band is currently used by several incumbent technologies, such as satellite, radio astronomy, and IEEE 802.11ad/ay (WiGig).
+However, the market adoption of WiGig has been confined to niche applications, and regulatory bodies may consider repurposing the 60 GHz band for other bandwidth-hungry technologies such as 5G and 6G.
+Against this background, and after initial discussions about extending the UHR scope, it was decided to create a dedicated IMMW SG to pose the basis for the development of a new 802.11 amendment, leveraging PHY/MAC functionalities of the existing Wi-Fi 7 and future Wi-Fi 8 radio interfaces for the sub-7 GHz bands, including channelization and multi-link framework to dynamically operate additional mmWave links.